-many different perspectives and interests and may not agree.
+Women bring many different perspectives and interests and may not agree.
 In particular, it must be remembered that women may also have been involved in the conflict on different sides and are sometimes the proud mothers, spouses and daughters of men involved in conflict.
 They may themselves have been directly engaged as combatants or associated with fighting forces.
 Displaced women face particularly acute problems in rebuilding their lives, as do women who have been associated with fighting forces.
 Their views cannot be ignored.
 Means for divergent views to be expressed, heard and incorporated in a common agenda must therefore be agreed upon.
 This can be done during a preparatory phase or when setting the ground rules.
 Because of divergences of views, often it is easiest to agree on procedural rather than substantive issues.

 5. Distinguish between procedural and substantive issues.

-For each of the above areas, procedural and substantive gender-specific issues can be identified:
+For each of the above areas, procedural and substantive genderspecific issues can be identified:

 Procedural issues have to do with the structure and conduct of arrangements to address any of the issue areas outlined above.
-For instance, the proposal that a minimum proportion of peace negotiators should be women is a basic procedural principal.
+For instance, the proposal that a minimum proportion of peace negotiators should be women is a basic procedural principle.
 It is a matter of process and procedure because it will not necessarily affect substance: more women negotiators would not necessarily result in more gender-sensitive peace accords.
 Other matters of procedure can relate to the design of the peace table.
-Procedural suggestions might be to ensure that women's civil society groups have permanent observer status, or that half of all commissioners in institutions established to implement peace deals (such as truth and reconciliation commissions; other examples are listed above) are women.
-Another procedural issue could be to include provisions to earmark a basic minimum portion of postconflict financing for addressing women's needs.
-Related to this are provisions to enable women to review and assess gendered patterns in postconflict financing.
+Procedural suggestions could include that women's civil society groups have permanent observer status, or that half of all commissioners in institutions established to implement peace deals (such as truth and reconciliation commissions) are women.
+Another procedural issue could be to include provisions to earmark a basic minimum portion of post-conflict financing for addressing women's needs to review and assess gendered patterns in post-conflict financing.